rrubo/PUI2017_rh2684/HW9_rh2684/Plotreview_sac820_by_rh2684.md

 From the esthetic point of view:
 <ul>
 <li>
 Nice visualisation, color gradient helps to understand the number of accident.
 Would have been nice to have horizontal borders separating the categories, to help easily detect the needed cell.
-The green color is contrasting great with the white background.
+The green color is in nice contrast with the white background.
 </li>
 </ul>
 </p>